 - Yield the to non-motorized users.

-- Keep noise levels to a minimum where practicable, especially around residential areas.
+- Keep noise levels to a minimum especially around residential areas.

-- When approaching an oncoming equestrian or musher, pull off to the right, stop your vehicle and let the horse or musher pass.
+- When approaching an oncoming horseback rider or musher, pull off to the right, stop your vehicle and let the horse or musher pass.

 - Park your snowmobile and walk to sensitive, historic, scenic, and cultural areas.